Skip to content

 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

-Personal Capital is high on our list of must-have tools for managing your finances.
+Personal Capital is now Empower, and they are high on our list of must-have tools to manage your finances.

-Whether you DIY your financial planning and utilize a robo advisor, or seek portfolio management from a firm with financial advisory services, PC has something (or many things!) for you.
+Whether you DIY your financial planning and utilize a robo advisor or seek portfolio management from a firm with financial advisory services, Empower has something (or many things!) for you.

-This Personal Capital review is by Amy, co-founder of Women Who Money.
-She's been actively using the free financial tools at Personal Capital since 2014 to aid her in managing her money and planning for a secure retirement.
+This Empower review is by Amy, cofounder of Women Who Money.
+She's been actively using Personal Capital's now Empower's free financial tools since 2014 to aid her in managing her money and planning for a secure retirement.

-They offer a suite of free financial software tools, providing you quick visibility and insight into all of your linked financial accounts, securely accessible on your desktop, laptop, or mobile device.
+They offer a suite of free financial software tools, providing quick visibility and insight into your linked financial accounts, securely accessible on your desktop, laptop, or mobile device.

-Note: Security is a high priority for Personal Capital.
-They've partnered with industry leaders to keep your credentials safe.
+Note: Security is a high priority for Empower, and they've partnered with industry leaders to keep your credentials safe.

-Multiple layers of security – strong encryption, strict access controls, robust authentication, etc. – are used to keep all your private information, accounts, and money protected.
+Multiple layers of security – strong encryption, strict access controls, robust authentication, etc. – are used to keep all your private information, accounts, and you protected.

-Additionally, money cannot be moved in, out, or between, any accounts you’ve linked to Personal Capital.
-Not by you, PC, or anyone else.
+Additionally, money cannot be moved in, out, or between accounts you've linked to Empower.
+Not by you, Empower, or anyone else.

-Personal Capital provides a Financial Dashboard that pulls the information from all your linked financial accounts into one convenient place for you to view, track, and plan for the optimization of your wealth.
+Empower provides a Financial Dashboard that pulls information from all your linked financial accounts into one convenient place for you to view and track, so you can make wise financial decisions, plan for the optimization of your wealth, and reach all your financial goals.

 Via the Financial Dashboard, you can see your: